kedacore/keda-docs/content/docs/2.5/scalers/apache-kafka.md

 +++

 > **Notice:**
-> - By default, the number of replicas will not exceed the number of partitions on a topic.
+> - By default, the number of replicas will not exceed the number of partitions on a topic and will not exceed 100 as the default value of the ScaledObject.
  That is, if `maxReplicaCount` is set more than number of partitions, the scaler won't scale up to target maxReplicaCount.
 See `allowIdleConsumers` below to disable this default behavior.
 > - This is so because if there are more number of consumers than the number of partitions in a topic, then extra consumer will have to sit idle.